The "Yes" Agent Problem: Why Hearing What You Want Can Cost You Thousands

 At Pine Time Properties, we work the mountain communities of southern Utah — Duck Creek Village, Brian Head, Panguitch Lake, and beyond.
 These are niche, seasonal markets.
 Buyers here are often educated investors, second-home buyers, and 1031 exchange clients who know value when they see it.
 An inflated price doesn't fool them — it just sends them to the next listing.
 You deserve an agent who respects you enough to be straight with you from day one.
 That's the only way to protect what your property is actually worth.

 Thinking about selling?
-Contact Pine Time Properties for a no-pressure market evaluation based on real data — not wishful thinking (435) 277-0766.
+Contact Pine Time Properties for a no-pressure market evaluation based on real data — not wishful thinking.
+Call us at (435) 277-0766.

 Comments